 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the Uniform Prudent Management of Institutional Funds Act (UPMIFA) requires the University to retain as a fund of perpetual duration.
-Deficiencies of \$56 thousand were reported in net assets with donor restrictions on June 30, 2022, because the market value of the assets is below cost.
-There were no fund deficiencies on June 30, 2021.
+Deficiencies of \$101 thousand and \$56 thousand were reported in net assets with donor restrictions as of June 30, 2023 and 2022, respectively, because the market value of the assets is below cost.